ConstructionPlacements

 Additionally, the report highlights the potential for the construction industry to provide opportunities for women to enter the workforce, particularly in rural areas where construction is a significant source of employment.

-Though an industry needs serious labor reforms, it remains an essential source of jobs for the very poor and marginalized.
+Though the industry needs serious labor reforms, it remains an essential source of jobs for the very poor and marginalized.

 Women working in construction are on the increase.
 37% of new entrants into the industry from higher education are women.